-You won’t miss the meat with this Grilled Vegetable and Goat Cheese Pizza!
+You won’t miss the meat with this grilled vegetable pizza!
 With grilled portobello mushrooms, orange and yellow peppers and red onions and topped with a generous sprinkling of goat cheese.

 My pizza started with Jim Lahey’s no-knead pizza dough crust.
 It’s my favourite.
 I won’t include the recipe here, because it’s all over the internet.
 I usually make a half-batch, which will make two 12-inch pizzas.
 A store-bought dough would be fine as well.
 While I am usually a thin-crust lover, I like to keep it a little thicker for this type of pizza, to keep all the toppings safely on top.